 The following is a summary of principal terms of the Share Option Scheme conditionally approved by a resolution of the then shareholders of our Company passed on 19 December 2019 and adopted by a resolution of the Board on 19 December 2019 (the "Adoption Date").
-The terms of the Share Option Scheme are in compliance with the provisions of Chapter 17 of the Listing Rules.

-1. Purpose and participants
+1. Purpose and Participants

 The purpose of the Share Option Scheme is to give the Eligible Persons (as defined in the Prospectus) an opportunity to have a personal stake in our Company and help motivate them to optimize their future contributions to our Group and/or to reward them for their past contributions, to attract and retain or otherwise maintain on-going relationships with such Eligible Persons who are significant to and/or whose contributions are or will be beneficial to the performance, growth or success of our Group, and additionally in the case of Executives (as defined in the Prospectus), to enable our Group to attract and retain individuals with experience and ability and/or to reward them for their past contributions.
 The Board may, at its absolute discretion, offer options ("Options") to subscribe for such number of Shares in accordance with the terms set out in the Share Option Scheme to the Eligible Persons.
+Pursuant to the Chapter 17 of the Listing Rules as amended on 1 January 2023, the Company may continue to make grants to directors and employees of the Group under the Share Option Scheme until the refreshment or expiry of the existing scheme mandate, upon which the Company would be required to amend the terms of the Share Option Scheme to comply with the amended Chapter 17 and seek shareholders' approval for a new scheme mandate.

-2. Maximum number of Shares
+Maximum Number of Shares